How Much Does It Cost to Finish an Attic?

 Cost of Windows and Skylights

-If there currently are no windows in your attic, you may want to add an egress window, which will run you between around $2,500 and $5,300, as a safety precaution.
+If there currently are no windows in your attic, you may want to add an egress window, which will run you between around $800 and $2,400, as a safety precaution.
 You also might want windows or skylights to brighten the space with natural light.
-Expect to pay an average of $200 to $10,000 to install an attic window, and $1,000 to $2,400 to add a skylight.
+Expect to pay an average of $2,500 – $5,500 to install an attic window, and $1,000 to $2,400 to add a skylight.

 Cost of Heating and Cooling

 Your attic conversion might require additional heating and cooling.
-The price to install an attic fan is around $400 to $900, and a window air conditioner averages $298.
+The price to install an attic fan is around $400 to $900, and a standard window AC costs about $150 to $800 per unit.
 A skillful contractor could also potentially tie in your current climate control system.

 If your attic is difficult to access during the renovation period, contractors may tack on a surcharge.
-To get an idea of how much your attic renovation will cost, use our Home Improvement Cost Calculator.
+To get an idea of how much your attic renovation will cost, you may want to use an online home improvement cost calculator.

 How Much Does It Cost to Finish an Attic Yourself?

 It’s generally cheaper to go the DIY route than to hire a professional — though you will need some know-how.
-If you’re making minor improvements to your attic space, you may be looking at an attic remodel cost as low as $300.
+If you’re making minor improvements to your attic space (such as adding an attic fan and cleaning it up, you may be looking at an attic remodel cost as low as $300.
 However, if you’re looking to make a total transformation, your costs for materials could run as high as $50,000.

 Though you’ll certainly save on labor costs, make sure to take into account the time involved if you decide to do it yourself as opposed to bringing in a professional.